Is it a bird? Is it a plane? Is it another wrapping gown? Yes, it is! It’s the Fitting and Proper Chintz Banyan!

 Unfold again and cut the fabric up the center front from hem to neck to make an opening.

 If you’re making your wrapping gown with long sleeves, the sleeves you want will be longer than what your rectangle gives you, so you will need to piece them.
-And on this style of wrapping gown, you’ll also attach a pair of wedge-shaped panels to the center fronts to make the gown hang well over your chests instead of gaping outward – (this is equally important for protruding tummies as for chests.)
+And on this style of wrapping gown, you’ll also attach a pair of wedge-shaped panels to the center fronts to make the gown hang well over your chests instead of gaping outward (this works for tummies as well.)

 The sewing: